Chronic Lower Back Pain

 Chronic lower back pain is very common.
 Our low back is responsible for supporting the weight of our upper body.
 It also provides mobility for everyday movements such as bending and twisting.
 Low back muscles are responsible for flexing and rotating the hips while we walk, as well as support our spinal column.
 Nerves exiting the low back supply sensation and power the muscles of the pelvis, legs, and feet.

-The majority of low back symptoms results from injury to the muscles, joints, ligaments, or discs.
+Some back pain develops overtime in the instance of spinal stenosis for example, but the majority of low back symptoms results from injury to the muscles, joints, ligaments, or discs.
 The body reacts to injury by dispatching an inflammatory healing response.
 This inflammatory response is the body’s way of stabilizing the area, although it can cause severe pain.

 There is significant overlap in the nerve supply to the discs, ligaments, muscles, and other spinal structures.
 Because of this, it can be difficult for the brain to accurately pinpoint and sense the exact area that is causing the symptoms.
 For example, pain due to a bulging or herniated lumbar disc can feel very similar to pain due to a pulled muscle.
 Both of these conditions create inflammation and pain in the affected area.